BogdanBozic/tx-interview/application/README.md

 2. Run Python unittests
 3. Run Hadolint against the Dockerfile
 4. Build and publish the image to Docker Hub
-5. Publish the version change to the infrastructure repo
+5. Publish the version change to the provisioner server